wschreyer/PENTrack/README.md

   - 1: absorbed in bulk material (see solidend)
   - 2: absorbed on total reflection on surface (see solidend)
 - NSpinflip: number of spin flips that the particle underwent during simulation
-- spinflipprob: probability that the particle has undergone a spinflip, calculated by bruteforce integration of the Bloch equation
+- spinflipprob: probability that the particle has undergone a spinflip, calculated by integration of the BMT equation
-- Nhit: number of times particle hit a geometry surface (e.g. wall of guidetube)
+- Nhit: number of times particle hit a geometry surface
 - Nstep: number of steps that it took to simulate particle
 - trajlength: the total length of the particle trajectory from creation to finish [m]
 - Hmax: the maximum total energy that the particle had during trajectory [eV]